cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

 ## Setup an instance of a Cloudify Manager image

-1. Download and install the Cloudify Manager image
+1. Go to the [Cloudify download page](http://cloudify.co/download/) and select the Cloudify Enterprise or Community image for your platform.
+1. Start the image in your platform:

     * *Amazon AWS*

     Start an AWS instance:

         1. From the AMI page, click on the image in your preferred region You are redirected to the Amazon Instance Launch page.
         1. Choose your Instance Type and configure the instance resources.